 Classic Kaposi sarcoma

-Classic KS grows and spreads slowly, so lesions are more often treated with surgery or one of the local treatments, such as radiation therapy.
+Classic KS grows and spreads slowly, so lesions are more often treated with surgery, radiation therapy, or another local treatment like intralesional chemotherapy.

 Chemotherapy may be used for widespread skin lesions or for KS that is in the lymph nodes, the lungs, or the digestive tract.
 Liposomal anthracyclines or paclitaxel are the drugs most often used for chemotherapy.